cits5501/cits5501.github.io/src/assessment.md

 [csmarks]: https://secure.csse.uwa.edu.au/run/csmarks

+#}

 ## Exam

 The exam is a take-home exam, so open-book and not invigilated.

-To maintain exam integrity, students may be selected for a short (less than 10 mins) follow-up meeting (either face-to-face, or via MS Teams) with a marker, where they should expect to answer some basic questions about their exam responses.
+To maintain exam integrity, students may be selected for a short (less than 15 mins) follow-up meeting (either face-to-face, or via MS Teams) with a marker, where they should expect to answer some basic questions about their exam responses.

+The exam will be available for 48 hours from its publication on LMS to its due date, and can be submitted at any time within that range.
+It should take about 2 hours' work to complete.
+Refer to the table of assessments at the top of this page for details of the publication date and due date.

 ### Past exam papers